Scroll To See More Images

 Pink and green was one of my favorite color combinations as a tween, and it actually works really well for the holidays.
 If you still feel too summery, you can always add in a deeper green or red accessory to offset the lighter hues.

-If styling the two hues together feels hard to coordinate, go for a piece that already incorporates both, like this dress from Never Fully Dressed that you can definitely wear year-round.
+If styling the two hues together feels hard to coordinate, go for a piece that already incorporates both, like this dress from Reformation that you can definitely wear year-round.

 Green & Silver

 If you’re into the green and black combination, but want something that’s a little more glam, opt for green and silver this holiday season.
 Dark, velvet green goes so well with bright, sparkly silver, so this is really a color combo with which you can’t go wrong.

 An emerald velvet suit or dress—like this velvety jumpsuit—will really pop when paired with sparkling silver accessories.